Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/faq/xm-personalize/features.md

 Of course!
 There is no forced move here and the choice of where to host XM is up to the customer.

 ### I am a customer that requires HIPAA compliance.
-Is XP2XMP HIPAA compliant?
+Will I be covered with this solution?

-The Sitecore Managed Cloud, XP, and XM products are HIPAA compliant.
+Yes, Sitecore Managed Cloud, XP, and XM products are HIPAA compliant.
 Sitecore Personalize HIPAA readiness is targeted for June 2024.

 ### What&#39;s the difference in feature parity to Sitecore XP?